Not currently accepting applications. Next application cycle will open in September 2019 for incoming 2020 YIIP Scholars

 - Create a user account for the Graduate School online application.

 - When selecting the field of study in the Enrollment section, follow these prompts:

-- Field of study and degree: Experience in Biomedical Science (Grad Certificate)
+- Field of study and degree: Research Experience in Biomedical Science (Grad Certificate)

 - Campus of intended registration: Farmington